481TravelApp/TravelApp/README.md

 The installation process for the above prerequisites is platform dependent.

+### 0. Configuring PHP on Onyx
+Onyx is configured to use an older version of PHP from the command line by default.
+However, a newer version is installed and available for use.
+It is located at

+    /opt/rh/rh-php73/

+To configure Onyx to automatically use this version, add these 3 lines to .bash_profile

+    export PATH=/opt/rh/rh-php73/root/usr/bin:/opt/rh/rh-php73/root/usr/sbin${PATH:+:${PATH}}
+    export LD_LIBRARY_PATH=/opt/rh/rh-php73/root/usr/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
+    export MANPATH=/opt/rh/rh-php73/root/usr/share/man:${MANPATH}

+If newer versions of PHP are installed this configuration may break and modules may need to be reinstalled (namely mbstring and pdo_sqlite).
+Should this occur contact the IT Systems Engineer (currently Ben Peterson) for help.

 ### 1. Install and enable php sqlite3 module
 Installation depends on the specific details of the PHP distribution being used.
 Enabling the module requires editing `php.ini` and adding the line